 COVER YOUR TRACKS

 All internet communication is traceable.
 Do not contact Crossroads Safehouse or anyone else about your abuse via e-mail if you suspect your computer use is being monitored.
-Instead, use a safer computer or the phone instead.
+Use a safer computer or the phone instead.
 For more information on technology and social media safety, visit the National Domestic Violence Hotline's information page.

 Don't leave Crossroads or related information materials in a place where someone might find them.
 If you call Crossroads and you have a redial feature on your phone, be sure to dial a "safe" number after you call us.